-This is a guide covering high key lighting.
+This is a guide covering high-key lighting in photography.

 Knowing how high-key lighting influences a 3-point lighting setup and how to use it can step up your photography game.